MikhaelSunil/Temp-Count-With-Heart-Beat-Count-/README.md

 Temperature Readout Task: A second task waits for the semaphore.
 When received, the task reads the internal temperature sensor of the MCU, processes the ADC value, converts it to a temperature, and sends the result through a UART for display.

 Synchronization: The two tasks are synchronized using a semaphore, ensuring that the temperature sensor readout is triggered only when the heartbeat task detects the condition (every 3rd LED toggle).

+Note:the cmsis library hasnt been used entirely but the sublibs inside have been included